 New GST on Rent: When and Where It Applies

-New GST Rate on House Rent in India
+New GST on House Rent in India

-| Type of Rental | GST Applicable? | New GST Rate |
+| Type of Rental | GST Applicable | New GST Rate (After 22 Sep 2025) |

 |---|---|---|

-| Residential property for personal use | No | Nil |
+| Residential property rented for personal use | No | Nil |

-| Residential property used for business (tenant is GST-registered) | Yes (RCM) | 18% |
+| Residential property rented by a GST-registered business | Yes (RCM) | 18% |

-| Commercial property for any use | Yes | 18% |
+| Commercial property rented for business use | Yes | 18% |

 Is Rent Taxable Under GST?